|Maps:||LPI Katoomba 8930-1S 1:25000|

 The Blue Gum Forest is the spiritual home of bushwalking in NSW, and maybe even Australia.
 Saved from the axe in 1932, it has been the focus for many subsequent conservation campaigns.
 Despite being burnt in 2006, it has recovered well.

 This walk descends into the Grose Valley via the Rodriguez Pass Track, and leaves it by Perrys Lookdown.
-It is best in spring or autumn.
+It is best in the cooler months due to the big climb out.

 Day 1: Govetts Leap to Acacia Flat (11km, 660m descent, 4-5 hours)